Utkarsh067/Docker-Projects-/Containerizing a Static website/Step by step guide.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

-3. After this open terminal and copy docker project folder's path in it using "cd path"
+3. After this open the terminal and copy the docker project folder's path in it using "cd path"

-4. Now to create an image use code
+4. Now, to create an image use the code
       ``` docker build -t your-dockerhub-username/my-web-app:latest . ```
-It will create your image in docker hub
+It will create your image on Docker Hub

-5. To check if image has been created or not, you can run ```docker images``` It will print all of the images in docker hub.
+5. To check if the image has been created or not, you can run ```docker images``` It will print all of the images in docker hub.

 6. now run ```docker run -p 8080:80 --name <container-name> <image-name>``` and open browser and write "localhost:8080" and press enter